June Lake

 system, its level can vary widely.
 The 12,000-foot elevations of the

-summit of Mt Wood loom just above, as do the lush aspen groves of Parker
+summit of MT Wood loom just above, as do the lush aspen groves of Parker

 Bench and the rugged Aerie Crag on the north side of Reversed Peak.
 But